techidaily/site-screen-mirror/source/_posts/in-2024-how-to-screen-mirroring-realme-c67-5g-to-pc-drfone-by-drfone-android.md

 [![](https://drfone.wondershare.com/images/james-davis.png)](https://drfone.wondershare.com/author/james-davis/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Screen mirroring Realme C67 5G  lets you share your presentations, videos, pictures, and music to a large screen.
 If you are not contented with the display of your smartphone you can use this feature to enjoy streaming on TV or PC.
 Realme C67 5G  has provided screen mirroring features in its latest versions and it is easy to use.
 The built-in feature in Realme C67 5G  is named "Mirrorshare” but in some devices, you can also go for a wireless display option.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1.
 What is MirrorShare Realme C67 5G ?